-If you want to know more about how stop paying child support, call Fulmer Law, PA. for a FREE consultation.
-Even if you do not hire Mr. Fulmer or Mrs. Holmes to represent you, the legal advice he/she will provide during your FREE consultation will give you an idea of what you are up against and help you plan for the future.
+If you want to know more about how stop paying child support, call Fulmer Law, PA. for a consultation.
+Even if you do not hire Mr. Fulmer to represent you, the legal advice he will provide during your consultation will give you an idea of what you are up against and help you plan for the future.

 If you feel it is unfair to pay child support, we can guide you using the Guidelines provided by the State of Florida.
 We will use our vast experience in family law and find ways to help you.

 Schedule a consultation today with an experienced family law attorney at Fulmer Law, P.A. to see how you may reduce or even eliminate your child support payments.

 If your child was born out-of-wedlock, Mr. Fulmer will first file a paternity case, which includes a paternity test, to be completed.
 You will not be required to pay child support if the child born out-of-wedlock is not your biological child.
 If you do not obtain an attorney’s advice and you are left without representation, a court-order may be coming your way to pay until the child becomes an adult.

 If you are married during the birth of the child, but have doubts the child is yours, child support will still be on the table.
 A paternity case may be filed, which includes a paternity test.
 If the child is found to be someone else’s child, our attorney will review your specific case details during your consultation and then file the proper documents in court to avoid paying child support.